dpc-sdp/sdp-docs/docs/architecture.md

 !!! note

-    The two main requirements that have significant affect on the architecture
+    Two main requirements had a significant effect on the SDP architecture:
-    were:

     - Content sharing across multiple sites.

     - Content syndication via API.

-    [Content Sharing](#content-sharing) is a common issue amongst larger organisation, however the solutions are highly complex and the publicly available options are not mature enough for immediate use.
+    [Content sharing](#content-sharing) is a common requirement in larger organisations, however the solutions are highly complex and the publicly available options are not mature enough for immediate use.

 ## System components inheritance

-There are 3 layer of components in the Distribution.
+There are 3 layers of components in the distribution.
 The features provided by every layer contribute to a final particular website feature set.

 Each of the layers is owned, supported and maintained by a distinct community:

 - Open Source - provides Drupal core and contributed modules.
 It is maintained by a worldwide Drupal community.
 - Distribution - provides content types, multi-channel and API features.
 It is